mrcj101111/airport-CRUD-app/README.md

     npm install

-Create a databse on your machine called _airport_.
+Create a databse in Postgres called _airport_.
 Be sure to make your username _postgres_ and your password, _password_ when setting up the database.

+## Run
+To run your backend on a local server, navigate into the `api` and type in the following in your cli:

+    node app.js

+To run your frontend on a local server, navigate into the `airport-CRUD-app` folder and run the following command:
+    ng serve